Sin Newspaper would be nothing without its dedicated team of editors and writers.

 Meet our Editorial Staff:

-Jessica is editing Sin for the second year running and is aiming to make this year of Sin bigger and better than before.
+Jessica is editing Sin for the third year running and is aiming to make this year of Sin bigger and better than before.
 With a few tricks up her sleeve, she plans to build Sin’s online presence while also teaching her team how to build up a portfolio of published work.

 She graduated from NUI Galway in November 2012 with a Masters in Journalism and has ample experience in editing and online journalism.
 She is the co-founder and editor of The Daily Shift, which has a questionable name, but certainly catches attention (this website does not – repeat, does not - teach you how to get the shift… daily…).